 Mexico Public Holidays 2026

-The 2026 public holiday calendar for Mexico contains 7 national dates.
-The year opens with Año Nuevo on January 1, 2026 and closes with Navidad on December 25, 2026.
+Mexico has 7 national public holidays in 2026, starting with New Year's Day on January 1, 2026 and ending with Christmas Day on December 25, 2026.
 0 of them fall on a Saturday or Sunday this year, so the number of extra days away from the desk depends on the calendar.

 This page lists every national public holiday in Mexico for 2026.